 Re-consolidation below the price level of 0.7300 enhanced the bearish side of the market.
-This brought the NZD/USD pair again towards 0.7230-0.7150 (Key-Zone) which failed to pause the ongoing bearish momentum.
+This brought the NZD/USD pair towards 0.7230-0.7150 (Key Zone) again which failed to pause the ongoing bearish momentum.

 An atypical Head and Shoulders pattern was expressed on the depicted chart indicating high probability of bearish reversal as long as bearish persistence below the neckline 0.7150 is maintained.

 As expected, the price level of 0.7050 failed to offer enough bullish support for the NZD/USD pair.
 That’s why, further decline should be expected towards 0.6800 (Reversal pattern bearish target).